Picture of Rachel T. Kubanda

 REPRESENTATIVE EXPERIENCE

-• Representation of an Indenture Trustee with a claim in excess of $1 billion in a bankruptcy proceeding involving an E&P company specializing in offshore drilling.
+• Representation of an indenture trustee involved in a claim valued in excess of $1 billion in a bankruptcy proceeding with an E&P company specializing in offshore drilling.

 • Representation of a welding and specialty gas provider as a Chapter 11 debtor in the Western District of Texas and assisted in the preparation and drafting of the proposed Chapter 11 plan of reorganization and disclosure statement.